 We have been hearing about the Internet of Things (IoT) since its introduction.
 And now, it has become part of our niche.
-It is in our cars, in our front doors, and even on the fridge.
+It is in our cars, in our front doors, and even in the fridge.
 IoT aims to provide more connectivity and automation to ease up our daily routine.
 The same thing is happening in the manufacturing industry.
-We are currently at Industry 4.0.
+We are currently in Industry 4.0.
 The integral part of this era is the concept called Industrial Internet of Things (IIoT).

 The Industrial Internet of Things (IIoT) encompasses the use of the internet of things (IoT) in industrial sectors and applications.
-Its core concepts focus on system integration, automation and connectivity, machine-to-machine (M2M) communication, machine learning, cloud computing and big data.
+Its core concepts focus on system integration, automation and connectivity, machine-to-machine (M2M) communication, machine learning, cloud computing, and big data.

 Benefits of IIoT

 One of the components of IIoT that continues to gain traction in the food manufacturing industry is industrial automation.
 Automation reduces the physical intervention from operators resulting in a more automated control performance in the production line.
-It offers a platform for manufacturers to analyse data at every phase of production.
-With increased automation and machine-to-machine communication, the lack of interconnectivity of physical devices in the food manufacturing process that leads to increased risk of production faults and unexpected downtime is diminished.
+It offers a platform for manufacturers to analyze data at every phase of production.
+With increased automation and machine-to-machine communication, the lack of interconnectivity of physical devices in the food manufacturing process leads to increased risk of production faults and unexpected downtime is diminished.

 Access to real-time data

-When a machine experiences errors such as temperature fluctuation, nozzle blocking, etc. a notification is rendered to an email immediately to address the issue.
-With the advent of the Internet of Things, Engineers can access the machine virtually in times of this defective system behaviour.
+When a machine experiences errors such as temperature fluctuation, nozzle blocking, etc. a notification are rendered to an email immediately to address the issue.
+With the advent of the Internet of Things, Engineers can access the machine virtually in times of this defective system behavior.
 Instead of requesting a visit, manufacturing companies can allow Engineers to access their system remotely and recover the issue.
 With the current worldwide crisis on coronavirus, manufacturing companies could safeguard their factories and personnel from the risk of virus entry since physical interaction with outside Engineers can be avoided.
 This is where IoT provides a greater advantage through promoting social distancing.

-Maplejet to adopt IIoT for Hx Nitro industrial inkjet printer
+MapleJet to adopt IIoT for Hx Nitro industrial inkjet printer

-The final phase of Maplejet’s adoption to IoT will be the Maplejet Cloud.
+The final phase of Maplejet’s adoption of IoT will be the Maplejet Cloud.
 Albeit, this feature is disabled by default and will only be activated when the company enrolls their printer to the Cloud.
-Once activated in their production line, it will provide the company access to information that can help them reassess their production line, improve the quality of coding experience and provide automated assistance to avoid unwanted downtime.
+Once activated in their production line, it will provide the company access to information that can help them reassess their production line, improve the quality of coding experience, and provide automated assistance to avoid unwanted downtime.
 One of these will be the real-time notifications and alerts on the system behaviors of the printers in the production line.
 Once the printer detects a warning that may lead to possible downtime, Maplejet Engineers will be able to assess the problem remotely and provide remote recovery without the need of being physically present at the factory.
-Maplejet Cloud is set to be launched in the coming months.
+MapleJet Cloud is set to be launched in the coming months.